xrxss15/ActivityStatusCheck/ActivityStatusCompanion/app/INTENT_API.md

 ### Control Actions Not Working
 1. Verify worker is running: Send PING and listen for Pong
-2. Check package name is set: `Package: net.xrxss15`
+2. Check Target is set to "Broadcast Receiver" in Tasker
 3. Check logcat for error messages
-4. Ensure Target is set to "Broadcast Receiver" in Tasker
+4. Ensure app is not battery optimized

 ### Not Receiving Events in Tasker
 1. Check Intent Filter action is exactly: `net.xrxss15.GARMIN_ACTIVITY_LISTENER_EVENT`